oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Display Metadata {#display-metadata}

-The `display` property is an object containing display information for the type.
+The `display` property is an array containing display information for the type.
-The object MUST contain a property for each language that is supported by the type.
-The property name MUST be a language tag as defined in Section 2 of [@!RFC5646].
-The property value MUST be an object containing the following
+The array MUST contain an object for each language that is supported by the type.
+The consuming application MUST use the language tag it considers most appropriate for the user.

-properties:
+The objects in the array MUST have the following properties:

+- `lang`: A language tag as defined in Section 2 of [@!RFC5646].
+This property is REQUIRED.
 - `name`: A human-readable name for the type, intended for end users.
 This property is OPTIONAL.
 - `description`: A human-readable description for the type, intended for end